top of page

 Taxi are rare and often expensive.
 A journey to Ladybank station, just 7 miles away, can cost £25.
 Few taxi companies operate in the area and it is not untypical to have to wait a considerable time for a taxi to arrive.

-Evidence suggests that, even if bus services were improved, car drivers in particular would be reluctant to switch to buses.
+Evidence suggests that, even if bus services were improved, car drivers would be reluctant to switch to buses.

-Research by the Scottish Government Social Research unit examined why many people are not drawn to using buses.
-Reasons given included: -
+Research by the Scottish Government Social Research unit in 2014 examined why many people are not drawn to using buses.
+The reasons given included: -

 • Convenience